SaraAlert/SaraAlert/api/index.md

 # What can the Sara Alert™ API do?

-At base, the API exists to allow other software systems to **read** and **write** Sara Alert data.
+The API exists to allow other software systems to **read** and **write** Sara Alert data.
 Reading can mean either requesting specific data, e.g. "give me Monitoree X's information", or it can mean searching data, e.g. "give me the Monitoree with the e-mail address jane@example<span></span>.com".
 Writing data can mean putting new data into the system, e.g. "enroll this person as a new Monitoree", or it can mean updating existing data, e.g. "change this Monitoree's preferred reporting method to Opt-Out".

 The examples above are in terms of Monitorees, but the API also supports Symptom Reports and Lab Results.
 However, these entities are currently only supported for reading data.